Daniele Finzi Pasca (Lugano, Switzerland)

 Co-founder of Compagnia Finzi Pasca

-Daniele Finzi Pasca grows up in a family of photographers, in his father’s darkroom, which had also been used by his grandfather and great-grandfather before him.
+Daniele Finzi Pasca grows up in a family of photographers, in his father’s darkroom, which has also been used by his grandfather and great-grandfather before him.
 Daniele is introduced to the circus world through gymnastics; later, under the guidance of a clown named Fery, he sets foot on stage for the first time.
 In 1983, Daniele leaves for India where he works for a volunteer program helping terminally ill patients.
-Upon returning to Switzerland, he founds Teatro Sunil with Maria Bonzanigo and his brother Marco.
-The company builds upon a vision of the art of clowning, dance and acting, a theatrical technique they call the “theatre of the caress”.
+Upon returning to Switzerland, he founds Teatro Sunil with Maria Bonzanigo and his brother Marco Finzi Pasca.
+The company builds upon a vision of the art of clowning, dance and acting, a theatrical technique they call the “Theatre of the Caress”.

-Finzi Pasca is sentenced to a short stay in prison for acting as a conscientious objector, and during that time, he puts the final touch to Icaro, a monologue imagined for a single spectator.
-Interpreted by Daniele himself in six different languages over the past 20 years, Icaro has toured the world and was performed more than 700 times.
+Finzi Pasca is sentenced to a short stay in prison for acting as a conscientious objector and, during that time, he puts the final touch to Icaro, a monologue imagined for a single spectator.
+Interpreted by Daniele himself in six different languages over the past 26 years, Icaro has toured the world and was performed nearly 800 times.
 This show defined the company’s style and aesthetics.
-He creates and directs some 20 shows with Teatro Sunil.
-Played in over 20 countries, his projects depict a profound sense of humanity and playfulness.
-They include Rituale, Viaggio al Confine, Dialoghi col Sonno, Percossi Obbligati, Giacobbe, 1337, Aitestas and Visitatio; the latter co-produced by Teatro Sunil and Montreal’s Carbone 14.
+He creates and directs some 30 shows with Teatro Sunil.
+Played in over 40 countries, his projects depict a profound sense of humanity and playfulness.
+They include Rituale, Viaggio al Confine, Dialoghi con Sonno, Percossi Obbligati, Giacobbe, 1337, Aitestas and Visitatio; the latter co-produced by Teatro Sunil and Montreal’s Carbone 14.
 In 2003, he writes and directs Te Amo, a show produced by Poramor Producciones and Teatro Sunil.

-In 2009, he co-founds Inlevitas with his wife Julie Hamelin Finzi, a company aiming to create and develop various artistic projects such as opera, acrobatic theatre and films.
+In 2009, with Julie Hamelin Finzi he co-founds Inlevitas, a company aiming to create and develop various artistic projects such as opera, acrobatic theatre and films.
 The first project to bear the Inlevitas name is the opera Love from Afar, for the English National Opera London, in July 2009.
-The show was later presented in Belgium in 2010 and in Toronto in 2012.
-They couple also collaborates in publishing the book Daniele Finzi Pasca: Theatre of the Caress, written by Facundo Ponce de León in 2009.

-2009-2010 is the year in which Donka – A Letter to Chekhov is created.
-The show is a production of Compagnia Finzi Pasca and the Chekhov International Theater Festival in coproduction with Vidy-Lausanne Theater.
-It is written and directed by Daniele for the 150th anniversary of Russian author Anton Chekhov, and Julie acts as creative associate on this project.
+2009-2010 is the year in which Donka – A letter to Chekhov is created, produced by the Compagnia Finzi Pasca and the Chekhov International Theatre Festival with Vidy-Lausanne Theatre.
+It is written and directed by Daniele, with Julie as Creative Associate, on the occasion of 150th anniversary of Russian author Anton Chekhov.